puzzle/dagger-techlab/content/en/docs/05/_index.md

 ### Task {{% param sectionnumber %}}.3: Add GitHub action

-As final step, we need to call the `ci` function an every push to the repository.
+As final step, we need to call the `ci` function on every push to the repository.

-Have a look at [Dagger for GitHub](https://github.com/marketplace/actions/dagger-for-github) first and then add the action to your fork on GitHub.
+Have a look at [Dagger for GitHub](https://github.com/marketplace/actions/dagger-for-github) first and then add the action to __your fork__ on GitHub.
 Keep it simple and trigger the pipeline with every push on every branch.

 {{% details title="show solution" mode-switcher="normalexpertmode" %}}
 <!-- markdownlint-capture -->